learn-academy-2022-golf/week-7-assessment-kentstone84/interview-questions.md

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).

-1) I can give a name to my to do list.
+1)As a user I can give a name to my to do list.

-2) I can add a task to my to do list.
+2)As a user I can add a task to my to do list.

-3) I can add a description and details to my task.
+3)As a user I can add a description and details to my task.

-4) I can mark my task as completed.
+4)As a user I can mark my task as completed.

-5) I can see my completed tasks.
+5)As a user I can see my completed tasks.

-6) I can see how long the task has been pending.
+6)As a user I can see how long the task has been pending.

-7) I can add more to do lists based on over all task (Work)(Chores)(School).
+7)As a user I can add more to do lists based on over all task (Work)(Chores)(School).

-8) I can edit the tasks description or details.
+8)As a user I can edit the tasks description or details.

-9) I can rearrenge the order of my tasks.
+9)As a user I can rearrenge the order of my tasks.

-10) I can delete a full to do list.
+10)As a user I can delete a full to do list.